DataDog/datadog-lambda-python/README.md

 Set to `true` to merge the X-Ray trace and the Datadog trace, when using both the X-Ray and Datadog tracing.
 Defaults to `false`.

+### DD_INFERRED_SPANS (experimental)

+Inferred Spans are spans that Datadog can create based on incoming event metadata.
+Set `DD_INFERRED_SPANS` to `true` to infer spans based on Lambda events.
+Inferring upstream spans is only supported if you are using the [Datadog Lambda Extension](https://docs.datadoghq.com/serverless/libraries_integrations/extension/).
+Defaults to `false`.
+Infers spans for:
+- API Gateway REST events
+- API Gateway websocket events
+- HTTP API events

 ## Opening Issues

 If you encounter a bug with this package, we want to hear about it.
 Before opening a new issue, search the existing issues to avoid duplicates.